-A variety of factors comes into play when an insurance company determines fault in a motorcycle accident.
-Unfortunately for motorcyclists, some of those factors may have nothing to do with whether they were actually responsible for causing the accident led to their injuries.
+A variety of factors come into play when an insurance company determines fault in a motorcycle accident.
+Unfortunately for motorcyclists, some of those factors may have nothing to do with whether they were actually responsible for the accident that led to their injuries.

 For a free legal consultation, call 317-636-7777

 What Happens in the Aftermath of a Motorcycle Accident?

 Motorcycles are involved in thousands of serious motor vehicle accidents each year in the United States.
 These crashes can be absolutely devastating for motorcycle riders and their families.
 Even if the motorcyclist is fortunate enough to have survived the accident, he’s nowhere near out of the woods.

 Riders who survive motorcycle accidents often have serious injuries and may be facing a long road to recovery—all while their medical bills pile up.
 A successful insurance claim or personal injury lawsuit can help relieve these financial burdens, but motorcyclists who are found to be at fault for the accident, and thus, their injuries, may not be able to collect full compensation––if they’re able to collect any at all.

 With no protective barrier to shield riders from impact, motorcycle accidents are often extremely serious and exceptionally costly.
 In fact, the direct expenses associated with motorcycle accidents cost billions of dollars a year, according to the most recent data from the U.S. Government Accountability Office.
 These costs included property damage, emergency services, medical expenses, rehabilitation costs, loss of market and household productivity, and more.

 Like any business, insurance companies are concerned with their bottom lines.
 The desire to avoid paying potentially hefty settlements is a good incentive for an insurance company to find fault with a motorcycle’s claim.